Loading

 Approved applications

-The applicant will receive an email with an official letter of approval along with specific conditions and changes, which must be read, agreed and adhered to.
-Any deviation from the conditions may result in the application being cancelled, penalties applied, or both.
+The applicant will receive an email notification with the approval and any the specific conditions and charges, which must be read, acknowledged and accepted in the portal.
+Any deviation from the conditions may result in an infringement notice.

-The applicant will be notified of the reason for the refusal and advised of alternative airports.
-A revised application can be submitted that addresses the concerns of the NPPC if time permits.
+The applicant will be notified of the reason for the refusal and advised of alternative designated international airports.
+A revised application may be submitted that addresses the concerns of the NPPC.
+An airline carrier may appeal the refused application and will need to provide compelling reasons for the NPPC committee to review the application.
+Requests within 10 business days of the requested flight will only be considered in exceptional circumstances.

 Non-NPPC applications

-If NPPC approval is not required, the applicant must contact the relevant ABF and DAFF Regional or District offices to request permission to enter or depart Australia according to the NPPC Airport Guide
+If NPPC approval is not required, the applicant must contact the relevant ABF and DAFF Regional or District offices as indicated in the NPPC Airport Guide to request permission to enter or depart Australia.

 Applicants may need to agree to additional conditions and charges to meet regulatory requirements and allow border agencies to facilitate entry or departure.